aurghya-0/course-materials/Converted_C_guidelines/11.typ

-Certainly!
-Below is a detailed teaching guideline for the topic
-#strong[Variable Definition and Declaration] tailored for a C
-programming bootcamp setting.

-= Teaching Guideline: Variable Definition and Declaration in C
+= Variable Definition and Declaration in C
 <teaching-guideline-variable-definition-and-declaration-in-c>